How to Innovate in Finance, Future Trends & Challenges According to Bjorn Cumps

 Looking for something extra to keep your users engaged?
 Check out our app gamification software!

+Modern customers expect a unified service layer across every touchpoint.
+Research indicates that embedded finance strategies are increasingly vital for retention.
 Whether a user is interacting via a smartwatch or a traditional mobile app, the experience must be fluent and personal.
 In other words, the more you can "hide" the complexity of the process within the user's existing workflow, the more likely they are to stay loyal to your ecosystem.

 Bjorn Cumps observes that "traditional finance players are still our most trusted advisors, even today."
 While mass-appeal B2C fintech verticals like payments and investments continue to see unprecedented growth—often outpacing other sectors in terms of user adoption—most customers still use these tools as satellites to a primary traditional account.
 However, this trust gap is closing rapidly.